kalessil/phpinspectionsea/docs/probable-bugs.md

 ## Phar-incompatible 'realpath()' usage

-The realpath() expands all symbolic links and resolves references to '/./', '/../' and extra '/' characters in the input path and returns the canonical absolute pathname.
+The [realpath()](http://php.net/manual/en/function.realpath.php) function expands all symbolic links and resolves references to '/./', '/../' and extra '/' characters in the input path and returns the canonical absolute pathname.
 But what about streams, like phar://<file-path>?

-In case of streams the realpath [will cause unexpected behaviour](https://bugs.php.net/bug.php?id=52769) and an alternative is using dirname() function instead.
+In case of streams the realpath [will cause unexpected behaviour](https://bugs.php.net/bug.php?id=52769).
+An alternative is to use the [dirname()](http://php.net/manual/en/function.dirname.php) function instead.

 ```php
     /* examples affected by stream context */